gfranzini/tracer-manual/execution-of-tracer.md

 ![](/assets/first-run.png)

-If TRACER has not reached the end of Process Level 6, then something in your detection run has gone wrong.
+If TRACER has not reached the end of Process Level 6 \(which is the _Postprocessing_ level\), then something in your detection run has gone wrong.
 The [Troubleshooting](/troubleshooting.md) section of this GitBook contains a list of potential error sources.

 ## Computed files